Skip to main content

 In the above skills matrix, roles are mapped against each identified skill, along with notes about which skills are essential to the role.

-Next, individual team member skills are mapped in, which allows leaders to understand what skills are expected for the role, which is less important, and how each individual is performing against the expectations of the role (as indicated by their level of performance across each relevant skill).
+Next, individual team member skills are mapped in to assess how each individual is performing against the expectations of the role (as indicated by their level of performance across each relevant skill).

 How To Run A Skills Mapping Project